-The estimate for the cardiovascular (CV) event rate (defined by hospitalisation for coronary heart disease, heart failure, ischemic stroke and peripheral arterial disease) and total mortality rate in patients with CKD 3b (eGFR 30-44 ml/min/1.73m2) being 11.29 and 4.76 per

-100 person years respectively gives a combined event rate of 16.05 per 100 person years [5].
+The estimate for the cardiovascular (CV) event rate (defined by hospitalisation for coronary heart disease, heart failure, ischemic stroke and peripheral arterial disease) and total mortality rate in patients with CKD 3b (eGFR 30-44 ml/min/1.73m2) being 11.29 and 4.76 per 100 person years respectively gives a combined event rate of 16.05 per 100 person years [5].
 In those with eGFR in the range 45-50 ml/min/1.73m2, the event rate is conservatively estimated to be 0.667 times as high (10.7 events per 100 person years[76] and we assume half the participants will fall in this range giving an overall event rate of 13.4 events per 100 person years.
-To detect a 20% relative risk reduction in death or cardiovascular events within 3 years in the intervention group as compared with the control group (i.e. hazard ratio=0.8) with a two sided significance of 0.05, 1455 participants per arm are required seeking 90% power and assuming 10% drop out rate per year.
+To detect a 20% relative risk reduction in death or cardiovascular events within 3 years in the intervention group as compared with the control group (i.e. hazard ratio=0.8) with an anticipated treatment withdrawal rate of 13% (which gives a diluted estimated treatment effect = 0.84) and a two sided significance of 0.05, 1511 participants per group (3022 total) are required at 80% power and assuming 10% attrition rate.